ARMmbed/mbed-os-5-docs/docs/refs/api/drivers/CAN.md

 This example sends a counter from one CAN bus (can1) and listens for a packet on the other CAN bus (can2).
 Each bus controller should be connected to a CAN bus transceiver.
 These should be connected together at a CAN bus.

 [![View code](https://www.mbed.com/embed/?url=https://developer.mbed.org/teams/mbed_example/code/CAN_ex_1/)](https://developer.mbed.org/teams/mbed_example/code/CAN_ex_1/file/5791101761f9/main.cpp)

-##### Details

-You can use the CAN interface to write data words out of a CAN port.
-It will return the data received from another CAN device.
-You can configure the CAN clock frequency.